 As we mentioned before, there is an awful lot of drug-tourism in Bolivia.
 La Paz is the centre for such snow-nosed activity, and is home to the only official cocaine bar in the world, Route 36.
 If you want to take the inside knowledge of a certain ex-cocaine-producing-prisoner, the cocaine sold at this bar is terribly unpure and the prices are hiked for gringos.
 But hey, at least you can say you been?

 But number one for most visitors to La Paz is to book a Death Road tour.
-Featured on the Top Gear Bolivia Special (which at the time of writing is still available on Netflix), this was once the deadliest road in the world in terms of rate of, well, deaths.
+Featured on the infamous Top Gear Bolivia Special, this was once the deadliest road in the world in terms of rate of, well, deaths.
 A new road was built in 2006 which has meant that the road is now only really used by residents or tourists on bikes, but it’s still a tight squeeze when those two parties meet, making you wonder how on earth this road is not one-way to vehicles.
-Check out our guide on how to book a Death Road tour from La Paz.

 Facilities are excellent (hello, shiny new toilets!) and staff were brilliant at simultaneously fuelling and controlling the chaos without dampening the fun.
 Surprisingly, food tastes pretty good at the bar too, though admittedly the hash brown breakfast did spark the first session of 6 weeks of solid stomach bug for both of us and almost every person from the hostel that we met later on.
 Despite the trip to Puno’s emergency room a few days later, we’d probably still eat from there again.